Spaces, Poetics and Voids

 Behind the page on which the ordinariness of the metropolis is inscribed in stark words, and between the worn stone pavements and separating walls, memories and fragments of other stories are preserved unnoticed.
 Things are hidden between the elements of a structure: a place, an object, a sound or a fragment from another time or place.
 These remains are difficult to understand and locate since they represent a remote memory of the past as well as a present enigmatic reality, a forgotten corner of the city, a gap or simply an erasure.

 Figure 4.
-ERASURES
+Erasures.

 Borders